Interlinking Rivers in India: Advantages and Disadvantages

 The interlinking of river project is a Civil Engineering project, which aims to connect Indian rivers through reservoirs and canals.
 The farmers will not have to depend on the monsoon for cultivation and also the excess or lack of water can be overcome during flood or drought.
-You will be surprised to know that India has only four per cent of the water available, and India's population is around 18 per cent of the world's population.
-But every year, hundreds of millions of cubic cusec water flows into the ocean and India has to meet its needs with only 4 per cent of the water.
+You will be surprised to know that India has approx four percent of the water available, and India's population is around 16 percent of the world's population.
+But every year, hundreds of millions of cubic cusec water flows into the ocean and India has to meet its needs with only 4 percent of the water.

 Every project has two aspects, but we should focus on how much more people will get benefit from this project.
 This article is based on the interlinking of the river project, in which its history and the benefits of this project are explained.